In case of a disaster of any type, it may be necessary to turn off utilities to avoid damage to your home.

 Don't have a customer hand valve?

 We offer a rebate to help you install a customer-side hand valve if one is not present.
 Get more information and the rebate form here.

 Unlike gas, turning off the electricity doesn't require any tools.
 If your lights are flickering or you suspect any damage, locate the electrical circuit box and switch off all the individual circuits.
 Then turn off the main circuit.
 If your power goes out, turn off all electric appliances and unplug major electric appliances.
 This will help prevent damage to the appliances when the power is restored.Learn more

 If you have gas appliances, you need to know how to keep your home safe before and after an earthquake or other disaster.
 Visit Northwest Natural Gas for more information.

-For your power outage to be recorded and put on a restoration plan, you must report the outage.
-Call 1-844-484-2300 or text 'out' to 893932.
-Standard message and data rates may apply.
+For your power outage to be recorded and put on a restoration plan, you must call our toll-free outage reporting line at 1-844-484-2300.
+You must complete all prompts to record your outage.

 Together, we prepare.
 Find information about preparing your household for an emergency, and learn about EWEB's Water Reliability Initiative.